walmartlabs/thorax/README.md

 ### parent *view.parent*

 If a view was embedded inside another with the `view` helper, or a generated `HelperView` (for instance the `collection` or `empty` helpers) it will have a `parent` view attribute.
-In the case of `HelperView`s, the `parent` will be the view that declared the helper in it's template.
+In the case of `HelperView`s, the `parent` will be the view that declared the helper in its template.

 ### destroy *view.destroy([options])*